ibm-ecosystem-engineering/SuperKnowa/5. LLM Model Evaluations/I. LLM Eval Toolkit/Eval_Package/Readme.md

 `python eval_script.py  `

 Evaluation
-Run the evaluation result will be generated into provided path for `result_file`.
+Run the evaluation result will be generated into a provided path for `result_file`.
-#### Make your result path is connected with MLFlow results.
+#### Make your result path connected with MLFlow results.